 34) How do you delegate responsibilities to your team?

 I match up responsibilities with each member’s strengths.
 If I have a team member who is working on improving an aspect, I will give them the opportunity to take on the task and ensure they have the tools necessary to be successful.
 I would monitor their progress as well.

 35) Name a time when you had to change a decision due to new facts.

 Pick a situation where you showed that you were open to change and show how you were effectively at changing your decision based on the new facts.

 I ensure that the team knows the objectives and the timeliness that have been set.
-I place milestones so each member can check in on their progress.
+I place milestones so each member can check their progress.

 Pick a decision that you would not have all the facts for at the time of the decision.
 Make sure that you speak about all the different options you had and how you picked the best one out of what you had available.
 Talk about the results/takeaways.

 For instance, I had to decide whether our organization was going to be involved in a new marketing campaign that used social media to advertise our products.
-At this point in time, our company did not have relevant information on how successful our previous social media marketing campaigns were.
-If we were to proceed, I was going to have dedicate at least one member on my team to its success.
+At this point, our company did not have relevant information on how successful our previous social media marketing campaigns were.
+If we were to proceed, I was going to have dedicated at least one member of my team to its success.
 It would be time-consuming and if not successful, would take up a lot of productivity time.
 I decided to take part in the campaign because it was relatively inexpensive and the potential to gather information about best practices when launching them in the future.
 We ended up with a very successful marketing campaign with measurable results.